eee-ric/elites_app_22/README.md

 # elites_app_22

-Elites department APP where in we are goig to lauch with new features which helps during ELIXER exhibition.
+Elites department APP where in we are going to launch elites with new features which helps during ELIXER exhibition.

 ## Getting Started